wp-plugins/block-pinterest/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0

-block-pinterest is a wordpress plugin to disallow pinterest using your blogs pictures or contents on the pinterest site.
+Block Pinterest is a simple wordpress plugin to disallow pinterest using your blogs pictures or contents on the pinterest site.

 == Description ==

-block-pinterest is a wordpress plugin to disallow pinterest using your blogs pictures or contents on the pinterest site.
+Block Pinterest is a wordpress plugin to disallow pinterest using your blogs pictures or contents on the pinterest site.

 It uses the standard method of blocking pinterest as provided by pinterest themselves, and adds a meta tag to your pages.